Skip to main content

 Department Regulations

-Departmental regulations ensure that students receive a substantial education in advanced physics, timely mentoring from the faculty, and a sound research experience if they write a thesis or dissertation.
+Departmental regulations ensure that students receive a substantial education in advanced physics, timely mentoring from the faculty, and sound research experience if they write a dissertation.
 Students in this latter category are strongly encouraged to become involved in research as early as possible in their graduate careers.
 Reasonable exceptions to the regulations described below can be granted by the DGS in writing.
 Such exceptions will be based upon the special needs or circumstances of individual students.

 M.S.
 Requirements

 M.S. students must meet the Graduate School course requirements described in "Graduate School Regulations".
 One of these is that 2/3 of the total credit hours (24 for Plan A and 30 for Plan B) must be in "regular", e.g. lecture or lab, courses.
 The Department also requires that the student must have a minimum GPA of 3.0 in the "regular" courses used to satisfy this requirement, and these must be 3-credit hour courses in the Department.
-(Courses in other departments may be substituted with the permission of the DGS.)
+(As an exception, courses in other departments may be substituted with the permission of the DGS.)

 The student must form an M.S. exam committee, consisting of (at least) three faculty members, to administer a final oral examination; the format of this exam will be decided by the committee in consultation with the student.
-For Plan A students, this committee should meet with the student at least once/year to discuss the student's research progress, and provide a written report to the DGS.
+For Plan A students, this committee should meet with the student at least once/year to discuss the student's research progress and provide a written report to the DGS.

 Ph.D.
 Requirements

-1) Core courses - Core courses for Ph.D. students are PHY 504, 611, 613, 614, 615 and 632.
-The average of a student's final grades for these six courses must be B or higher (GPA > 3.0), with no more than one final grade of C. Students failing to meet this grade requirement may repeat core courses or else study independently and take special examinations, administered by present or past instructors of the individual courses and designed to ensure that the student has mastered the course material.
+The average of a student's final grades for the six core courses must be B or higher (GPA > 3.0), with no more than one final grade of C. Students failing to meet this grade requirement may repeat core courses or else study independently and take special examinations, administered by present or past instructors of the individual courses and designed to ensure that the student has mastered the course material.
 Also, students who have mastered the contents of one or more core courses prior to entering the program may request special examinations in lieu of taking the courses.
-All requests for special examinations will be made to the Director of Graduate Studies (DGS), and the time of the exam will be determined by the DGS in consultation with the instructor.
+All requests for special examinations will be made to the Director of Graduate Studies (DGS), and the time and format of the exam will be determined by the DGS in consultation with the instructor.
 Students will be expected to meet the core course requirement by the end of their sixth semester.

 3) Early research experience - New Ph.D. students are required to enroll in a 1 credit hour course (at present PHY 770) during each of their first two semesters in the program.
 The purpose of this course is to introduce the students to faculty research programs and opportunities.
 Each week, students hear about the research programs of one or more faculty members.
 By the end of the semester, students are asked to submit brief written documents describing their research interests and capabilities.
 Regular grades are assigned for this course.